civa86/electrophone/README.md

 var synth = new WebSynth(new AudioCtx(), {
         //Optional parameters
         spectrum: <true|false>, //set true to manage data of playing sound
-        updateSpectrum: <function () {}>, //on receive data callback
+        updateSpectrum: <function (dataArray) {}>, //on receive data callback
         resetSpectrum: <function () {}> //on stop data callback });
 ```

 ### Prebuilt Modules

+Every WebSynth instance has 2 hardcoded modules: `Master` and `ADSR`.

-Modules hardcoded into the WebSynth Instance. `Master` and `ADSR` to let sound exit from sound card output.
+This is the minimal configuration to sound exit from sound card and control its behaviour during time.

 ##### Master